explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

    write does not. `UpgradeResourceVisibility` implements the spec's monotonic same-site<list<wildcard upgrade, with list-merges silently capped at the same 100-entry limit (excess candidates dropped, not erroring — the write has already succeeded by that point).
-   Wildcard's Public Hash List gate and GREASE'ing are explicitly not implemented (see Deferred work below).
+   Wildcard-scope disclosure is additionally gated by the Public Hash List and GREASE'ing — see decision 12 below.
 8. **Write-session lifecycle**: `BeginWrite`/`WriteChunk`/`Seek`/`Truncate`/`FinishWrite`/
    `AbortWrite` actor messages (`PCrossOriginStorage.ipdl`) drive a `pending`→`written` entry state machine gated by an outstanding-writer count (incremented by `CompleteCreateRequest`,